aliutkus/spe/README.md

 ![image](https://user-images.githubusercontent.com/8046580/119335679-fcf09280-bc8c-11eb-9525-bec9372bf6fb.png)

-Note: If you plan to reproduce our experiments, clone this repository with `--recurse-submodules` or run `git submodule init && git submodule update` after cloning.
-This will make sure all the custom dependencies are available.

 Check out also the [companion website](https://cifkao.github.io/spe/) with music examples.

+## SPE implementation

+We have implemented SPE in PyTorch and JAX/Flax.
+Each implementation is available as a separate Python package under [`src`](./src).

+## Experiments

+Each of the 3 experiments (LRA, pop piano generation, groove continuation) has a dedicated directory under [`experiments`](./experiments).
+See the README files there for how to set up the environment and prepare the datasets.
+To make sure you have the custom dependencies for each experiment, clone this repository with `--recurse-submodules` or run `git submodule init && git submodule update` after cloning.